 Secondary school apprentices earn minimum wage or slightly better.
 Following graduation, an apprentice can expect to earn 50% of a journeyperson wage with yearly incremental increases over the duration of the apprenticeship.

-Why register as an apprentice?
+Why register as a Youth Apprentice?

-Apprentices are registered to ensure that all rules governing apprenticeship apply in relation to workplace safety, appropriate training and supervision under qualified journey people, and adherence to the applicable wage scales.
+Youth Apprentices are registered to ensure that all rules governing apprenticeship apply in relation to workplace safety, appropriate training and supervision under qualified journey people, and adherence to the applicable wage scales.

 Can an employer hire a student apprentice?